 - LN returns the natural logarithm of the argument value.
 Raises an error condition if the argument value is 0 or negative.
 LN is a synonym for LOG. - EXP returns the value computed by raising the value of e (the base of natural logarithms) to the power specified by the value of the argument. - POWER returns the value computed by raising the value of the first argument to the power specified by the value of the second argument.
 If the first argument is 0 and the second is 0, returns one.
+If the first argument is 0 and the second is positive, returns 0.
 If the first argument is 0 and the second argument is negative, raises an exception.
 If the first argument is negative and the second is not an integer, raises an exception. - SQRT returns the square root of the argument value, defined by syntax transformation to "POWER (expression, 0.5)." - FLOOR returns the integer value nearest to positive infinity that is not greater than the value of the argument. - CEILING returns the integer value nearest to negative infinity that is not less than the value of the argument.
 CEIL is a synonym for CEILING.